 Douglas Kleiber - Author

-Douglas Kleiber is a professor in the Recreation and Leisure Studies Program of the Department of Counseling and Human Development Services at the University of Georgia, where he also holds adjunct appointments in psychology and gerontology.
+Douglas Kleiber is a professor emeritus in the Department of Counseling and Human Development Services at the University of Georgia, where he also held adjunct appointments in psychology and gerontology.

 After undergraduate work in psychology at Cornell University, he completed a PhD in educational psychology at the University of Texas in 1972.
 He held faculty positions at Cornell University, St. Cloud State University, and the University of Illinois before moving to Georgia in 1989.

-At the University of Illinois, he served as director of the Leisure Behavior Research Laboratory from 1982 to 1987, and at UGA, he was the director of the School of Health and Human Performance from 2001 to 2003.
+At the University of Illinois, he served as director of the Leisure Behavior Research Laboratory from 1982 to 1987, and at UGA, after a term as head of Recreation and Leisure Studies from 1989 to 2001, he was the director of the School of Health and Human Performance from 2001 to 2003.